return42/sphkerneldoc/linux_src_doc/include/rdma/rdma_cm_h.rst

     Create an RDMA identifier.

     :param net:
         The network namespace in which to create the new id.
+    :type net:

     :param event_handler:
         User callback invoked to report events associated with the returned rdma_id.
+    :type event_handler:

     :param context:
         User specified context associated with the id.
+    :type context:

     :param ps:
         RDMA port space.
+    :type ps:

     :param qp_type:
         type of queue pair associated with the id.
+    :type qp_type:

 .. _`rdma_create_id.description`:

 Description
 -----------

+Returns a new rdma_cm_id.
 The id holds a reference on the network namespace until it is destroyed.

+The event handler callback serializes on the id's mutex and is allowed to sleep.

 .. _`rdma_destroy_id`: